Naptie/nearcade/README_en.md

 - **Community Posts**: Share updates, ask questions, and comment on posts in a Markdown-enabled forum with LaTeX math support.
 - **Notifications**: Get notified about new comments, replies, and club activities.

-### 🖥️ Cross-Platform

-- **Web Application**: Fully-featured web app accessible from any modern browser.
-- **Desktop App**: Native desktop application for Windows, macOS, and Linux powered by Tauri.

 ### 🎮 Supported Games

 - maimai DX